csswizardry/typecsset/README.md

 ### `typecsset-space()`

-The `typecsset-space()` mixin simply drops a double amount of ‘spacing’ onto a given property, e.g. `padding`:
+The `typecsset-space()` mixin simply drops a given amount of ‘spacing’ based on your magic number (defaults to 2) onto a given property, e.g. `margin-bottom`:

 **Input:**